jpongsin/mini_timeline_scroll/README.md

 It then opens a screen.

-The timecode and hotkey labels are shown on the window, with the timecode on the bottom left and the hotkeys on the bottom right.
+The timecode and hotkey labels are shown on the window, with the timecode on the bottom of screen and the hotkeys on the top of screen.

 Unfortunately, it does not have a visual scroller.
 You will have to rely on the following key shortcuts: